Jhalavarali: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Ganamoorti, which is the 3rd melakarta.

 Janya rāgams

 Jhalavarali has a few janya rāgams (derived scale) associated with it, of which Varali is very popular.
 See List of janya rāgams for full list of rāgams associated with Jhalavarali.

-Compositions

-A few compositions set to Jhalavarali are: